Christopher Mirto remembers “The Puppy Episode” as one of the funniest TV moments of his life.

 Actually a two-part episode of Ellen DeGeneres’ eponymous sitcom that aired in spring 1997, “The Puppy Episode” marked—in hilarious fashion—the long-rumored coming out of the program’s central character as well as the comedian who portrayed her.

 Now a new opera inspired by the watershed moment will receive its world premiere at Oberlin: The Puppy Episode, composed by Matthew Recio with libretto by Royce Vavrek, will be presented in two performances Wednesday and Thursday, February 16 and 17, in Warner Concert Hall.
-Each performance begins at 7:30 p.m.
+Each performance begins at 7:30 p.m. and the performance on February 16 will be streamed live.

 The production will then be taken on the road—with its student cast and instrumentalists intact—for a professional debut with Opera Columbus in May 2022.
 It will be presented as part of the company’s “40 Days of Opera” series.